xebiarohan/react/2_react_essentials.md

 3. React application starts from index.html
    - there we call the first script of index.jsx
-   - in index.jsx we create entrypoint and render App component
+   - in index.jsx we create an entrypoint and render App component

 ```
    index.html --- script-call--> index.jsx ----entrypoint-render---> App component